servo motor interfacing with 8051 using keil compiler

 • Solar Tracking System: In automatic solar panels, servo motors are used to change the angle of the solar plates with the movement of the sun so that the solar panels can continuously face the sun and we can get the maximum power from the system.

-• Metal Fabrication Machines: For the precise cutting, molding, lathes, grinding, pressing, punching, bending and centering in metal fabrication, servo motors are considered as the backbone.
+• Metal Fabrication Machines: For precise cutting, molding, lathes, grinding, pressing, punching, bending, and centering in metal fabrication, servo motors are considered the backbone.

-• Antenna Positioning: For the vertical and horizontal movement of the antennas and telescopes, servo motors are used to get the accurate position and angle.
+• Antenna Positioning: For the vertical and horizontal movements of the antennas and telescopes, servo motors provide accurate position and angle.

-• Textiles: In textile industry servo motors are used to control the weaving machine, spinning, knitting machines and looms e.g. caps, socks, gloves, carpets and fabrics are produced by textile industries.
+• Textiles: In the textile industry, servo motors are used to control the weaving machine, spinning machine, knitting machine, and looms; e.g., caps, socks, gloves, carpets, and fabrics are produced by the textile industry.

-• Printing Presses/Printers: To start and stop the printer head and at the same time to move the paper to draw graphics, pictures and text accurately servo motors are used.
-Examples are photographs, newspapers, magazines and documents.
+• Printing Presses/Printers: To start and stop the printer head and at the same time move the paper to accurately draw graphics, pictures, and text, this is also an application of a servo motor.
+Examples are photographs, newspapers, magazines, and documents.

-• Automatic Door Openers: In malls, hospitals and commercial buildings servo motors control the automatic movement of the doors by getting input signal from whether the pressure plates or by IR
+• Automatic Door Openers: In malls, hospitals, and commercial buildings, servo motors control the automatic movement of the doors by getting an input signal from the pressure plates or by IR.

 1. Good article and helpful post